mertturedioglu/Bayesian-Data-Analysis-Moonboard/README.md

-# moonboard-project-probabilistic
+# Bayesian-Data-Analysis-Moonboard
-probabilistic model for difficulty assessment of climbing routes
+statistical model for difficulty assessment of climbing routes